knative/docs/docs/eventing/broker/kafka-broker.md

     kubectl rollout restart deployment -n knative-eventing kafka-broker-dispatcher
     ```

-## Events Delivery order
+## Configuring the order of delivered events

-When dispatching events, Kafka Broker supports two different ordering guarantees:
+When dispatching events, the Kafka broker can be configured to support different delivery ordering guarantees.

-* `unordered`: Unordered consumer is a non-blocking consumer that potentially delivers messages unordered, while preserving proper offset management.
-* `ordered`: Ordered consumer is a per-partition blocking consumer that delivers messages in order.

-`unordered` is the default ordering guarantee, while **`ordered` is considered unstable, use with caution**.

-You can configure the delivery order guarantee using the `kafka.eventing.knative.dev/delivery.order` annotation on the `Trigger` instance.
+You can configure the delivery order of events using the `kafka.eventing.knative.dev/delivery.order` annotation on the `Trigger` object:

-For example:

 ```yaml
 apiVersion: eventing.knative.dev/v1